dinwwwh/laravel-jetstream-inertiajs/README.md

 ## Lint typescript files of vuejs

 A lint command for check issue typescript vue files.
-This command is powerful but used too much resource pc then I not add it to lint-staged
+This command is powerful but used too much resource pc then I not add it to lint-staged and if add to lint-staged it not work correctly (Currently I don't know)

 ```bash
     npm run lint:vue